 GeneCards Summary for GGT5 Gene

 GGT5 (Gamma-Glutamyltransferase 5) is a Protein Coding gene.
-Among its related pathways are Linoleic acid metabolism and Cyanoamino acid metabolism.
+Diseases associated with GGT5 include Fructose-1,6-Bisphosphatase Deficiency and Trigeminal Nerve Disease.
+Among its related pathways are Glutathione metabolism and Taurine and hypotaurine metabolism.
 GO annotations related to this gene include gamma-glutamyltransferase activity and glutathione hydrolase activity.
 An important paralog of this gene is GGT1.

 UniProtKB/Swiss-Prot for GGT5 Gene

 Cleaves the gamma-glutamyl peptide bond of glutathione conjugates, but maybe not glutathione itself.
 Converts leukotriene C4 (LTC4) to leukotriene D4 (LTD4).